qznc/my-homeserver/source/nextcloud.rst

 You have to wait a few minutes, but without further ado, it works.
+Of course,
+your browser will complain about the self-signed certificate being unsafe, but you ignore that.
 Follow the website's instructions for further configuration.

+Out of the box,
+NextCloud comes as a Dropbox clone.
+Activating features like addressbook and calendar requires more configuration as admin.